OCA/odoo-community.org/02_projects.md

 ## Contributor License Agreement

-The OCA desires contributors to submit a CLA, but requires committers and charter member to do so.
+The OCA desires contributors to submit a CLA, but requires committers and delegate member to do so.
 See the specific section [here](cla/cla.html).